NYU-Molecular-Pathology/NGS580-nf/containers/README.md

 - `Makefile`: shortcuts to common actions for using and configuring containers

-- `docker2singularity.sh`: simple script for converting a Docker container in this directory to a Singularity container
+- `Docker.makefile`: shortcuts to common actions for building Docker containers in this directory

-- `docker2singularity.py`: script that converts Docker containers to Singularity containers if the directory is not listed as already having an image file in the `singularity.images.txt` file
+- `Singularity.makefile`: shortcuts to common actions for building Singularity images in this container, and converting Docker images to Singularity container image files.

-- `singularity.images.txt`: file containing names of Singularity image files that have already been built and transfered to the remote server for use
+- `singularity.images.txt`: file containing names of Singularity image files that have already been built and transferred to the remote server for use

 # Usage